vansh18/JFrame/README.md

-This is just me tyring to learn Java Swing with GitHub
+This is just me tyring to learn Java Swing along with GitHub